Ynn/selfstar/exercises/follow-me.md

 ## Exercise 1: Writing the basic follow me
 In this exercise, you will learn how to write a basic light follow me.

 <u>Question 1 - Tutorial</u>: Follow the basic binary light tutorial to implement your first binary light follow me application.

+Use "LightFollowMe" as the name of your component and "LightFollowMeImpl" as your implementation class.
+The package will be "org.example.follow.me"

 You can skip the "play with it section".
 Optionally you can also read the [getting started](/article/for-beginners/getting-started) section as recommended in the tutorial.

 <u>Question 2 - react when a light is moved:</u> The current application does not manage the change of light location.
 Listen to the change of location and change each light state accordingly.